 Waldo J Wood Memorial Junior High School

-- Waldo J Wood Memorial Junior High School's student population of 144 students has stayed relatively flat over five school years.
+- Waldo J Wood Memorial Junior High School's student population of 124 students has declined by 10% over five school years.

 |Grades Offered||Grades 7-8|

 |Students by Grade|